Employment Relations Act 2000

 You could also call this:

-If you ask for permission to enter, the employer can’t say no without a good reason.
-They need to tell you their decision by the next working day.
-If they don’t answer within two working days, it means they’ve said yes.
+When you ask the employer for permission, they must not say no without a good reason.
+They must tell you their decision as soon as possible, but no later than the next working day.
+If they do not respond to your request within two working days, it means they have given you permission.

-If the employer says no, they must give you a written explanation by the next working day.
+If the employer says no, they must give you a written explanation for their decision.
+This rule does not apply if sections 22 and 23 say the employer can deny you access to the workplace.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 21: Conditions relating to access to workplaces
+21: Conditions relating to access to workplaces, or

 Part 4 Recognition and operation of unions